 02 of 10

 Wondering what to pack?
-The best care packages are laden with cookies, whimsy, and plenty of love.
-Here's a list of suggestions, from cozy socks to silly (but practical) toiletries and quirky gifts.
+The best care packages are laden with cookies, whimsy, and plenty of love, from cozy socks to silly (but practical) toiletries and quirky gifts.
 And, of course, cookies.
 Because no one wants to get a care package from home without cookies!

 03 of 10